NachoPal/xcm-x-bridges/README.md

 #### Remote

 * `SourceAccount`:
+The Xcm is executed by the _Companion Account_ in the target _Relay Chain_.
+Therefore, the _Companion Account_ should have some balance (1K at least for the following sample). `//Alice` _Companion Account_ in Wococo is: `5GfixJndjo7RuMeaVGJFXiDBQogCHyhxKgGaBkjs6hj15smD`

 ```
 $ yarn dev dmp remote -f 10000000000000 -l 0x00000000 teleport-asset -s //Alice -p 2000 -b //Bob -a 1000000000000000 -w 100000000000
 ```

 * `TargetAccount`:
+The Xcm is executed by an owned account in the target _Relay Chain_

 ```
 $ yarn dev dmp remote -o TargetAccount -t //Alice -f 10000000000000 -l 0x00000000 teleport-asset -s //Alice -p 2000 -b //Bob -a 1000000000000000 -w 100000000000